-Viya, China’s “queen of live streaming” influencer is punished with a 210Million USD fine for tax evasion.
+Viya, China’s “queen of live streaming” influencer in China is punished with a 210Million USD fine for tax evasion.
 Her online presence has been wiped clean in Beijing’s latest crackdown against celebrity culture

 China’s Internet Celebrity Viya has been punished for tax evasion